TNRIS/tnris.org/content/markdown/geographic-information-office-news/2017-04-27-gis-community-meeting-recap-2nd-quarter.md

 -	Texas Imagery Service will begin charging participating entities (now over 370 participating public agencies) beginning September 1, 2017.

--	The Statewide Parcel Study, a study conducted to understand the availabilty of digital parcel data at the county appraisal district level, is in version 3 draft.
+-	The Statewide Parcel Study, a study conducted to understand the availability of digital parcel data at the county appraisal district level, is in version 3 draft.
 Final study release expected by May 17, 2017.

 -	The <a href="https://tnris.org/georodeo/2017/">2017 GeoRodeo</a>, an annual gathering of geospatial developers, is set for Friday, May 19, 2017.

 -	The 30th annual Texas GIS Forum is taking shape with a new special format to commemorate 30 years of geospatial education, GIS professional networking, and real-world GIS application sharing.
 The 2017 GIS Forum will take place October 23-27, 2017.
 The special format will include an additional 1/2 day of activity on Friday and two social events.

 -	<a href= "https://tnris.org/education">TNRIS training</a> opportunities are open to the public year around.
-We constantly look for training topics to better serve GIS professional development and encourage suggestions for addtional training classes.
+We constantly look for training topics to better serve GIS professional development and encourage suggestions for additional training classes.

 ### 85th Legislature Update
 #### Felicia Retiz, Deputy State GIO